Mini Projector HDMI: Your Complete Connection Guide

 This is the easiest way to create a smart TV experience anywhere.
 Many streaming sticks can even draw power from a USB port on the projector itself.

 1. Plug in the Device: Insert the streaming stick directly into the projector’s HDMI port.
-If space is tight, use the short HDMI extender that often comes with the stick.
+If space is limited, use the short HDMI extender often included with the stick.

 2. Provide Power: Connect the streaming device’s USB power cable to a USB port on the projector or a separate wall adapter.

-3. Switch On and Select Source: Turn on the projector and select the HDMI input your streaming stick is plugged into.
+3. Switch On and Select Source: Turn on the projector and select the HDMI input where your streaming stick is plugged in.

-4. Connect to Wi-Fi: Follow the on-screen instructions from your streaming device to connect it to a Wi-Fi network, and you’re ready to start streaming.
+4. Connect to Wi-Fi: Follow the on-screen instructions from your streaming device to connect it to a Wi-Fi network, then begin streaming.

 As our lead display engineer, David Chen, often says, “An HDMI port is the heart of a modern mini projector.
 It guarantees a reliable, high-fidelity connection that empowers users to effortlessly share content from a vast ecosystem of devices.”